palewire/go-big-with-github-actions/docs/scraper.md

 According to the package's [documentation](https://warn-scraper.readthedocs.io/en/latest/usage.html), all we need to do to scrape a state's notices is to type `warn-scraper <state>` into the terminal.

-Let's scrape Iowa, America's greatest state, and store the results int `./data/` folder at the root of our repository.
+Let's scrape Iowa, America's greatest state, and store the results in the `./data/` folder at the root of our repository.

 {emphasize-lines="24-25"}
 ```yaml